 Fit: At 4 inches and above, high profile hats have the largest crown heights.
 If you pulled a high profile hat down all the way, you might cover your eyes.
-That's one reason why this style hat is most often worn loosely on the top of your head, with space between the top of your head and the hat.
+That's one reason why this style of hat is most often worn loosely on the top of your head, with space between the top of your head and the hat.

 Types: The most recognizable high profile hats are probably snapback hats, followed closely by trucker hats.

-Structured vs unstructured hats-what's the deal?
+Structured vs unstructured hats

 Structured hats have built-in support in the front panels to keep the shape of the hat.
 Buckram, a stiffened cotton fabric, is commonly used to give structure to this style of hat.
-Low, mid and high profile hats can have structure.
+Low, mid, and high profile hats can have structure.
 Snapback hats like this one and trucker hats are some of the most recognizable structured hat styles.

 Unstructured hats don't have any added support, so the crown of the hat may fall or sag when it's not on your head.
 Some may find this style more comfortable and a little more casual.
-Low, and mid profile hats can be unstructured, depending on the style.
+Low and mid-profile hats can be unstructured, depending on the style.

-What's the difference between 5 panel vs 6 panel hats?
+What's the difference between 5-panel vs 6-panel hats?